-At Portal House, we recognise, praise and reward good work and appropriate behaviour.
+At Portal House, we recognise praise and reward good work and appropriate behaviour.
 We operate a Whole School Behaviour Management Scheme, whereby pupils are rewarded points for “getting it right”.
-They are awarded points for consistently achieving their personal IEP (Individual Education Plan) targets and obeying the eight school rules.
+They are awarded points for consistently achieving their personal IEP (Individual Education Plan) targets/provision plan targets and following the six school rules.
 Pupils are monitored and awarded points throughout the day.
-Each week points are totalled and during our Friday Praise Assembly, pupils are presented with a certificate in recognition of their points’ achievement.
-Pupils who achieve the ‘Gold’ target number of points are invited to ‘Gold Time’ from 10.30 a.m. – 12.25 p.m. on Friday mornings.
-They also qualify for an extra break on Friday morning, as does any pupil who has made a big improvement in acquiring points that week.
+Each week points are totalled and during our Friday Praise Assembly, pupils are presented with a certificate in recognition of their points' achievement.
+Pupils who achieve the ‘Gold’ target number of points are invited to ‘Gold Time’ from 10.20 a.m. – 12.00 p.m. on Friday mornings.
+They also qualify for an extra break on Friday morning.

 Pupils who consistently achieve excellent points, feel ready to be self monitoring and are self-motivated to achieve, are awarded Senior Status.

 The school does all it can to focus upon the things that pupils do well, but sometimes, for whatever reason, a pupil will disobey school rules.
 There are always consequences to actions.
 All the usual school sanctions apply with regard to individual needs and circumstances.